 If you’re training at home and are unsure what to do, there are plenty of resources online including a Stretch & Recovery Guide I just created and launched with Bioglan – leave me your email address here to be the first to check it out!

 I still highly recommend the Nike Training Club app – they always have a few 15 minute routines for stretching and yoga available in the app.
 The Fiit app also has a whole rebalance studio worth of workouts.
 Stretching helps to loosen up your muscles …which you just spent your workout shortening; therefore helping to reset your body.

 Recover From Your Half Marathon / Marathon

 If we could assign levels of suffering, this would be significantly more than a HIIT class.
-However, through experience I know that suffering can be reduced through training for the event your are taking part in.
+However, through experience I know that suffering can be reduced through training well for the event you’re taking part in.
 Even still, you’ll need to look after your body post race….

 1. Get Out Of Your Trainers, Get In Some OOFOS

 The first thing I do when I cross the finish line and am reunited with my bag is to kick off my trainers and pop on some flip flops.
 Back when I last ran the North London Half Marathon I swapped out my flip flops for a pair of OOFOS Recovery Footwear for the first time (they were the OOriginal Women’s in Melon).